casperh123/Programmering-ITU/security-1/mandatories/Assignment2/report.md

 replicated string sharing algorithm ensures that no single party piece together the original data, unless two parties are corrupt
 (Which they are not).

+## Caveats

+HTTPS for HttpListener (Which my implementation relies on) only works for Windows machines.
+I use Linux.
+This implementation should work on windows, by using the generate-ssl-certs-windows.sh script, and then running the program.
+However, it CANNOT work on Linux.

+As cited from a GitHub issue:

+    ...the HttpListener class is a legacy component we ported from .NET Framework (which is Windows only) to .NET Core.
+But HTTPS functionality is not supported on Linux.